 It's about our members, not profits.

 Our priority is to help our members and their dependents lead healthy and happy lives.
 Simple as that.
-We do this by providing a choice of insurance covers for hospital, medical and ancillary services.
+We do this by providing a choice of insurance covers for Hospital, Medical and Extras services.
 We also offer travel insurance cover, but ultimately we undertake all of these activities to do one thing – ensure we keep a tight lid on health insurance premiums.

 Tell us your opinion!

 "Being a member of a not-for-profit health fund is important to me"